10 Easy and Inexpensive Ways to Thank Donors With Social Media

 - They must understand the impact of their gift and what it helped to accomplish.

-Here are eleven low-cost and simple ways to use social media to thank donors and supporters.
+There at least 10 low-cost and simple ways to use social media to thank donors and supporters.

-1. Share helpful resources.
+1. Share Helpful Resources

+The best long-term strategy to thank donors and encourage them to remain a part of your nonprofit community is to share consistently practical, useful, and valuable information.
 You can find this information by thoroughly understanding your donors and what makes them tick.
 What interests them?
 What resonates?
 What sparks an action?
 What falls flat?

-2. Answer donors’ FAQs on Facebook.
+2. Answer Donors’ FAQs on Facebook

-3. Showcase your donors.
+3. Showcase Your Donors

 Project AWARE and Sport Diver Magazine choose a monthly #DebrisHero and feature their story and photo on their social media accounts.
 These people may be donors, volunteers, or legislators who have demonstrated a commitment to keeping the oceans clean.

 Facebook Live and Instagram are mobile apps that allow you to take videos and share them from any mobile device.
-Using just your smartphone, you and your staff or your volunteers can make a short, and sweet thank you video for donations as they come in.
+Using just your smartphone, you and your staff or your volunteers can make a short and sweet thank you video for donations as they come in.

+Offer your donors exclusive access to your top officials through a live Google Hangout or webcast on Facebook.
 Experiment with live streaming apps like Periscope or Meerkat and provide a live, behind-the-scenes look at an event or program.

 Boston Children’s Hospital frequently shares impactful posts on their Facebook page, often showcasing the story of a patient who was helped by the hospital.

-Donor churn can often be a result of poor customer service
+Donor churn often can be a result of poor customer service.

-The cure can be as easy as responding to questions and comments, whenever they come in.
-Do not shy away from debates and conversations on your social media channels – chime in where appropriate, or direct people offline to further address their concerns.
+The cure can be as easy as responding to questions and comments whenever they come in.
+Do not shy away from debates and conversations on your social media channels.
+Chime in where appropriate or direct people offline to further address their concerns.

-Create a transparent online culture where donors, and other members of your online community, can ask questions and voice opinions.
-Whatever you do, do not delete comments or questions (unless they are obscene or spam).
+Create a transparent online culture where donors and other members of your online community can ask questions and voice opinions.
+Whatever you do, do not delete comments or questions unless they are obscene or spam.

-Girls Inc. stages a “30 Days of Gratitude” campaign to thank their donors, using a multi-channel approach involving social media.
+Girls Inc. stages a “30 Days of Gratitude” campaign to thank their donors, using a multichannel approach involving social media.

+Start an exclusive Facebook or LinkedIn group for your donors.
 Creating a group like this for donors who also fundraise on your behalf is especially gratifying since they can then share best practices, ideas, and give feedback on each other’s campaigns.
-Donors are people too, and they have careers and professional interests of their own – helping them advance and build their networks is a fantastic way to give thanks.
+Donors are people too, and they have careers and professional interests of their own.
+Helping them advance and build their networks is a fantastic way to give thanks.